 Scope and Method

-This project will look at Chinese-language media practices in the Netherlands and Europe, as well as at media coverage in China itself.
-The project will first collect and expand existing information on the presence and strategies of Chinese media in Europe, on Chinese-language media platforms in the Netherlands, and on media in China that report on Europe.
-Secondly, it will investigate and chart the prevalent rationales behind various Chinese media practices and policies.
+This project looked at Chinese-language media practices in the Netherlands and Europe, as well as at media coverage in China itself.
+The project collected and expanded existing information on the presence and strategies of Chinese media in Europe, on Chinese-language media platforms in the Netherlands, and on media in China that report on Europe.
+Secondly, it investigated and charted the prevalent rationales behind various Chinese media practices and policies.

-Throughout the research process, the researchers involved will actively consult with and seek input from various institutions in the Netherlands so as to optimize the relevance of the research outcomes for all interested parties.
+Throughout the research process, the researchers involved actively consulted with and sought input from various institutions in the Netherlands so as to optimize the relevance of the research outcomes for all interested parties.

-The collection of data will take place in three interrelated sub-projects (indicated below), each addressing a specific aspect of the main project, and carried out by an expert lead researcher.
+The collection of data took place in three interrelated sub-projects (indicated below), each addressing a specific aspect of the main project, and carried out by an expert lead researcher.

 1. Chinese journalists in Europe: What do we know about them and how can policymakers facilitate their work?

-This project involves mapping the Chinese media in Europe through on-site interviews with key journalists working at some of the main news agencies in various European cities.
-The interviews are designed to yield the following insights:
+This project involved mapping the Chinese media in Europe through on-site interviews with key journalists working at some of the main news agencies in various European cities.
+The interviews were designed to yield the following insights: